Owl (Marvel Comics): Fictional character biography

-The Owl was later rescued by his henchmen, and fitted with a neurological pacemaker to cure his ailment.
-He battled Daredevil and Spider-Man, and was incapacitated when his pacemaker short-circuited.
+The Owl was later rescued by his henchmen and fitted with a neurological pacemaker to cure his ailment.
+He battled Daredevil and Spider-Man and was incapacitated when his pacemaker short-circuited.
 The Owl was confined to a life-support module designed by the Maggia.
 He schemed to loot New York under cover of a citywide blackout, but was captured by Spider-Man, the Black Widow, and Simon Stroud.
 No longer confined to the module, the Owl later engaged in a gang war against Doctor Octopus in an attempt to usurp the Kingpin's position as the crime boss of New York's underworld.
 The Owl encountered Spider-Man and the Black Cat, and was beaten by Doctor Octopus.

 The Owl was later mystically summoned to Winnipeg, Canada, by Llan the Sorcerer.
-There, he battled Alpha Flight and Gamma Flight with Nekra, the Asp, and the Scorpion.
+There, he battled Alpha Flight and Gamma Flight with Nekra, Asp, and Scorpion.

 The Owl was later among the criminals assembled by Doctor Doom to battle the Fantastic Four in Washington, D.C.

 Over the years the Owl has become less and less human as a result of bizarre experiments he has subjected himself to in efforts to improve his natural ability to glide and repair damage to his spine that rendered him a paraplegic.
 The Owl once needed to use an exoskeleton to walk but has since recovered from this injury.

-The Owl started to re-establish his presence in the criminal underworld with the absence of the Kingpin.
-When Spider-Man visits him regarding information about the kidnaping of May Parker, the Owl says that Electro and the Vulture kidnapped her.
+The Owl started to re-establish his presence in the criminal underworld in the absence of the Kingpin.
+When Spider-Man visits him regarding information about the kidnapping of May Parker, the Owl says that Electro and the Vulture kidnapped her.
 This turns out to be a ploy by the Owl, who is after the two villains (hiring the Black Cat to find them) for stealing from him.
 He began to enlarge his criminal empire by refining Mutant Growth Hormone from his own genetic material, though Daredevil was able to get him arrested.

 He managed to manipulate behind the scenes and get the Kingpin arrested for a past murder when it looked like Fisk was going to make a deal with the FBI.
 The deal in question involved Matt Murdock being arrested for being Daredevil.
 When Foggy Nelson, representing Murdock in court, visited him in jail, he was apparently killed by the other prisoners.
 The Owl later taunted Murdock about this, and Murdock, who had become unhinged due to his friend's death, brutally beat the Owl.
 Unbeknownst to the two of them, Foggy was alive at the time and in witness protection.